NayanAnsh/sort-mini-project/README.md

-# VIT Sorting Algorithm Visualizer
+# Sorting Algorithm Visualizer + Terrafom

 Welcome to the Sorting Algorithm Visualizer project!
 This platform allows you to visualize the working of popular sorting algorithms, including Bubble Sort and Insertion Sort.

 ## About the Project

-The Sorting Algorithm Visualizer project is developed as part of the Web Development course at VIT under the guidance of professor Ezhil Arasi V. The project aims to provide an interactive way for students to understand the functioning of sorting algorithms through visualization.
+The project aims to provide an interactive way for students to understand the functioning of sorting algorithms through visualization.I have recently added Terraform IaC for easy deployment.

-## How to Run
+## Live Deployment

-To view the project live, visit: [Sorting Algorithm Visualizer.](http://65.2.123.63:3000/)
+To view the project live, visit: [Sorting Algorithm Visualizer.](http://sorting-website-bucket20250218200211800200000001.s3-website.ap-south-1.amazonaws.com/)

 ## Sorting Algorithms

 ### Bubble Sort